devianushachegondi-dotcom/CodeAlpha_basic_chatbot/README.md

-# CodeAlpha_basic_chatbot
+# CodeAlpha Python Programming Internship
-A simple rule-based chatbot built using Python as part of the CodeAlpha Python Programming Internship.
+This repository contains Python projects completed as part of the CodeAlpha Python Programming Internship.
-## Features
+## Projects Included

-- Responds to greetings such as "hello"
-- Answers simple questions
-- Exits when the user types "bye"
+### 1. Basic Chatbot
+A simple rule-based chatbot that responds to predefined user inputs.
+### 2. Stock Portfolio Tracker
+Calculates the total investment value based on stock names and quantities.
+### 3. Hangman Game
+A text-based word guessing game where the user guesses letters to complete a word.

 ## Technologies Used
 - Python
-## File Structure
+## Repository Structure
 - basic_chatbot.py
+- stock_portfolio_tracker.py
+- hangman_game.py
 ## Author
 Anusha